 If you need help understanding property owner duties in Maine and your legal options in the event of an injury, Hardy, Wolf and Downing offer expert advice on your rights to pursuing compensation.
 Our premises liability lawyers have been successfully advocating on behalf of residents living in Portland, Lewiston, Auburn, and Bangor for decades.

-Landowner Liability Overview
+Landowner Responsibilities and Liability Overview

 Maine laws take a unique approach to premises liability – unlike the classification-of-status approach used by most other states.
 Following the historic decision in Poulin vs. Colby College, the Maine Supreme Court opted to abolish the traditional invitee and licensee distinctions in premises liability cases in exchange for an even-handed application of liability and landowner duty of care.